rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 ### Encoder Requirements

-If the encoder supports floating-point dates, it MUST use the integer representation unless one of the following applies: (1) the date is outside the range representable by a 64-bit integer of major type 0 or 1, or (2) the date has a non-zero fraction of a second.
+If the encoder supports floating-point dates, it MUST use the integer representation unless one of the following applies:

+- the date has a non-zero fraction of a second, or
+- the date is outside the range representable by a 64-bit integer of major type 0 or 1.

 In either case, the floating-point representation MUST be used.

 ### Decoder Requirements